rusek/across/doc/api.rst

     * container special methods: ``__len__``, ``__contains__``, ``__getitem__``, ``__setitem__``, ``__delitem__``;
     * ``__call__``.

+    To retrieve connection associated with a proxy, use :func:`get_proxy_connection` function.

+.. function:: get_proxy_connection(proxy)

+    Return a connection object associated with a given proxy.

 .. function:: ref(obj)

     Wrap a given object in a special marker indicating that the object should be passed / returned to a remote process